 In order to implement the Company's executive compensation philosophy, the Compensation Committee exercises its independent discretion in reviewing and approving the executive compensation program as a whole, as well as specific compensation levels for each executive officer.
 Final aggregate compensation determinations for each fiscal year are generally made after the end of the fiscal year, after financial statements for such year become available.
 At that time, the Compensation Committee determines bonuses, if any, for the past year's performance, sets base salaries for those executive officers that are not bound by employment agreements for the following fiscal year and makes awards of equity-based compensation, if any.
 In addition, the Compensation Committee bases its decisions on the most recent publicly available compensation data for senior executive officers of comparable REITs, as well as various compensation studies and surveys, to ensure that compensation packages are in line with the Company's peer group and the real estate industry in general.
-While benchmarks and comparative market data are valuable tools to assist the Compensation Committee in setting reasonable and fair compensation for the Company's executive officers, the stated philosophy of the Company's executive compensation program is to recognize individual contributions to the performance of the Company and to create a link between the performance of the Company's stock and executive compensation.
+While comparative market data is a valuable tool to assist the Compensation Committee in setting reasonable and fair compensation for the Company's executive officers, the stated philosophy of the Company's executive compensation program is to recognize individual contributions to the performance of the Company and to create a link between the Company's financial performance and executive compensation.

 The key components of executive officer compensation are salary, bonuses, restricted stock awards and stock option grants.
 Salary is generally based on factors such as an individual officer's level of responsibility, prior years' compensation, comparison to compensation of other officers in the Company, and compensation provided at competitive companies and companies of similar size.
 Cash bonuses, restricted stock awards and stock option awards are intended to reward exceptional performance by the individual executive officer and the Company.
-Benchmarks for determining bonus levels include individual performance, growth in funds from operations, or FFO, in each case as measured against targets established at the beginning of each year and against the relative performance of the Company in comparison to its peer group of companies, strength of the balance sheet and creation of shareholder value.
+Benchmarks for determining bonus levels include individual performance, Company performance against budget and growth in funds from operations ("FFO"), in each case as measured against targets established by the Compensation Committee.
+FFO is defined by the National Association of Real Estate Investment Trusts ("NAREIT") as net income (computed in accordance with generally accepted accounting principles), excluding gains (or losses) from sales of depreciable operating property, plus real estate-related depreciation and amortization, and after adjustments for unconsolidated partnerships and joint ventures.
+FFO is a non-GAAP financial measure that management believes is a useful supplemental measure of the Company's operating performance.
+Management generally considers FFO to be a useful measure for reviewing comparative operating and financial performance because, by excluding gains and losses related to sales of previously depreciated operating real estate assets and excluding real estate asset depreciation and amortization (which can vary among owners of identical assets in similar condition based on historical cost accounting and useful life estimates), FFO provides a performance measure that, when compared year over year, reflects the impact to operations from trends in occupancy rates, rental rates and operating costs, providing perspective not readily apparent from net income.